buuug7/notes/css/basic.md

 ### hexadecimal 十六进制

-Colors in CSS can also be defined with hexadecimal values,like `#ffffff`.
+Colors in CSS can also be defined with hexadecimal values, like `#ffffff`.

 In hexadecimal, we have 16 symbols to form numbers 0-9, A-F. just like RGB, a hexadecimal color value is a combination of Red, Green, and Blue, each of them being represent as a hexadecimal value, like `DB` for Red, `4E` for green, and `44` for Blue. hexadecimal values are easier to copy and paste.